Welcome to the home of the 15th 'Read It Again!' award.

 - It is a unique award for a first-time picture book where the words and pictures are the work of a single author / illustrator

-- Thousands of Cambridgeshire children in local schools read, discuss and then vote for their favourite book from a shortlist of six titles
+- Thousands of Cambridgeshire children read, discuss and then vote for their favourite book from a shortlist of six titles

 - The award encourages children to discuss books and think about what makes a good book